 If you are planning a trip to the UK, why not come and pay us a visit?

-The University offers Visit Days and Campus Tours throughout the year.
+The University offers Open Days and Campus Tours throughout the year.
 Our tours are geared towards giving international visitors the opportunity to experience our unique surroundings and first-class facilities.
-Have a look at Campus Views to get a feel for the campus.

 I'm Winnifred Rose, a Pharmacy Masters student studying at UEA.
 I am currently in my fourth and last year of my degree.
 I initially chose to study at UEA in 2010 because I was looking for a course that would include the chemistry content I was studying during A Levels and I was also fond of the biological Sciences.
 Pharmacy at UEA incorporated all these sciences.
-I chose UEA because the pharmacy department was highly rated in the Times university ratings and UEA is well known for its academic excellence and student satisfaction.

 My past three years at UEA have been very productive and enabled me to develop as an individual.
 I have learned so many skills both academically and living independently.
 The pharmacy course includes work placements in community, hospital and industry allowing me to apply communication skills and theoretical knowledge I have learned.
 The course is well structured with lectures, laboratory work, work placements, dispensary sessions, inter-professional learning and problem based learning being introduced from the first year.
 I have used the Dean of Student's office in the past for maths help and this provides enhanced learning tutorials to students in order to improve their academic performance.
 The library is very convenient as it is open 24 hours a day and runs academic skill workshops such as academics writing skills which I find very helpful.
 At UEA there is always someone to help you in your difficulties.
 I lived in student residences from my first year on campus and there is a resident tutor always on call for support.